 If you’re looking for a way to spice up your barbell arm workout, you could try the barbell spider curl.

-Barbell spider curls train your biceps in a shortened (which is to say a maximally contracted) muscle position.
-This results in a powerful muscle pump which can make your arms appear more vascular, and which can also lead to significant hypertrophy.
+Barbell spider curls train your biceps in a shortened (maximally contracted) muscle position.
+This results in a powerful muscle pump that can make your arms appear more vascular and lead to significant hypertrophy.

 How To Do

-3. Let your arms hang in front of your torso.
-From here, have a barbell ready, or have it set-up in front of you.
+- Let your arms hang in front of your torso.
+From here, prepare a barbell or set it up in front of you.

-5. Hold the contraction for a moment, and then slowly lower the bar under control until your elbows are fully extended.
+- Hold the contraction momentarily, then slowly lower the bar under control until your elbows are fully extended.

 10. Barbell Reverse Curl

-Finally, If you are looking for one more effective arm exercise, you could try the barbell reverse curl.
+Finally, If you want one more effective arm exercise, try the barbell reverse curl.
 It is a non-negotiable component of arm workouts.

 A standard barbell curl will still work the same muscles, but a reverse curl variation hits certain muscles (brachialis & brachioradialis) a little better.

-The pronated grip that you are using will activate the brachialis muscles in order for you to be able to move the weight during exercises.
+Your pronated grip will activate the brachialis muscles to move the weight during exercises.

 How To Do